Network Connector

 1. Run SearchBlox Service with Admin Access

-Enter the required credentials when prompted.
+Enter the login details when asked.

 How to increase memory in Network Connector